hsupunw/people-base-graphql/README.md

 ## Using GraphiQL
 - Navigate to http://localhost:8080/graphiql and go to graphiQL web based ui
 - Now you can insert the query, run the query and see results.
-Example queries can be found below
+Example queries can be found below.
+Please note that in GraphQL you can explicitly specify what attributes are specifically needed for you in the response.
+Refer below samples.
 - Get All
 ```shell
 {